dyne/Zenroom/README.md

 ## Acknowledgements

-Copyright (C) 2017-2018 by Dyne.org foundation, Amsterdam
+Copyright (C) 2017-2019 by Dyne.org foundation, Amsterdam

 Designed, written and maintained by Denis Roio <jaromil@dyne.org>

-With contributions by Ivan J., Puria Nafisi Azizi, Jordi Coscolla, Christian Espinoza, Enrico Zimuel and Daniele Lacamera.
+With contributions by Puria Nafisi Azizi and Daniele Lacamera.

-Special thanks to Francesca Bria for leading the DECODE project and to George Danezis, Ola Bini, Mark de Villiers, Alberto Sonnino and Richard Stallman for their expert reviews.
+Special thanks to Francesca Bria for leading the DECODE project and to George Danezis, Ola Bini, Mark de Villiers, Ivan J., Alberto Sonnino, Richard Stallman, Enrico Zimuel, Christian Espinoza, Jordi Coscolla for their expert reviews.

 This software includes software components by: R. Ierusalimschy,
 W. Celes and L.H. de Figueiredo (lua), Mike Scott and Kealan McCusker